 U.S. Department of Homeland Security Centers of Excellence Innovation Showcase

-The 2018 Centers of Excellence Summit features an Innovation Showcase with exhibits and spotlight presentations highlighting research and solutions from all current U.S. DHS Centers of Excellence, various emeritus COEs and this year’s summit partners, Customs and Border Patrol, various FFRDCs and the Swedish Defence Research Agency (FOI).
+The 2019 Centers of Excellence Summit features an Innovation Showcase with exhibits and spotlight presentations highlighting research and solutions from all current U.S. DHS Centers of Excellence, various emeritus COEs and this year’s summit partners.

 Sponsored through the DHS Science and Technology Directorate (S&T) Office of University Programs, attendees can explore how these COEs work closely with the homeland security community to develop customer-driven, innovative tools and technologies to solve real-world challenges.

 The DHS S&T OUP Centers of Excellence (COEs) develop multidisciplinary, customer-driven, homeland security science and technology solutions and help train the next generation of homeland security experts.

 The COE network is an extended consortium of hundreds of universities conducting groundbreaking research to address homeland security challenges.
 Sponsored through the DHS Science and Technology Directorate (S&T) Office of University Programs (OUP), the COEs work closely with the homeland security community to develop customer-driven, innovative tools and technologies to solve real-world challenges.COE partners include academic institutions; industry; national laboratories; DHS operational components; S&T divisions; other federal agencies; state, local, tribal and territorial homeland security agencies; and first responders.
 These partners work in concert to develop critical technologies and analyses to secure the nation.